 Up until now, there weren't many good options for fuel professionals to assess fuel microbial content where they were at.
 For a long time, there really wasn’t any feasible way for fuel managers or anyone in charge of fuels to do this; it was all guess work.
-If you were really progressive at the time, you’d think to pull a fuel samples and package it to send to a testing lab.
-They’ve charge you $500 or so, do a culture test on your sample, and you’d get results back in 3-4 weeks – too long to be of any practical use.
-What was needed in the marketplace was a good way for those charged with monitoring the fuels’ condition to actually measure what was going on
+If you were really progressive at the time, you’d think to pull a fuel samples and package them to send to a testing lab.
+They’d charge you $500 or so, do a culture test on your sample, and you’d get results back in 3-4 weeks – too long to be of any practical use.
+What was needed in the marketplace was a good way for those charged with monitoring the fuels’ condition to actually measure what was going on.

 Fortunately, times have changed.
 Now there are many more options for the fuel manager to do their own monitoring of their fuel’s microbial condition.
 Yet, not all of these options are created equal, so to speak.
 They’re not all equally good.
 The whole thing can be confusing if you don't know what you should be looking for.

-Following is a quick guide to the pros and cons of what’s available to the fuels professional.
+Following is a quick guide to the pros and cons of what’s available to the fuel professional.
 It really falls in the middle of best practices to start doing this if your job entails looking after fuel of any sizable volume.
 Hopefully this will help you make the right decision on how to best do that.